Adobe-Marketing-Cloud/aem-screens-component-template/README.md

 </div>
 ```

-- `data-emptytext`: defines the label for the component when it is not yet configured in the authoring view.
+- `data-emptytext`[2]: defines the label for the component when it is not yet configured in the authoring view.
 If you skip that, you'll just have an empty rectangle in the UI for that component.
 The empty text makes sure you have at least some textual information in there to be able to properly identify the component.
 - `aem-Screens-editWrapper`: a suggested CSS class that makes it easier to target the wrapper element in edit mode to apply specific styling.

 #### Production renderer